star-cats/blinky-dome/Patterns/README.md

 exponential: this is a one-shot sweep meant to hold the room for a few seconds, and exponential spends most of its life near zero.

+**Mood Tracker** selects IDLE, AMBIENT, or DRIVING and exponentially approaches 1 while that mood is active and 0 otherwise.
+Add three instances for independent DriverMood, AmbientMood, and IdleMood values.

 **Reset** (default 60s) is the minimum gap between drops.
 Bass detection is not perfect, and a track that loses a beat or two can flicker to ambient and back in seconds; without a holdoff every flicker would read as a drop and the biggest